object-Object/HexBug/CONTRIBUTING.md

 ## Adding a mod

-* If your mod doesn't provide something like [Hexbound's docs API](https://hexbound.cypher.coffee/latest/docs.json):
-  * Add your mod's repository as a submodule here.
+* If your mod doesn't provide something like [Hexbound's docs API](https://hexbound.cypher.coffee/latest/docs.json), add your mod's repository as a submodule here.
-  * Add the new submodule directory to the lists of globs in `pyproject.toml` and `.vscode/settings.json`.
 * Add your mod to `utils/mods.py` in either the `RegistryMod` or `APIMod` enum, depending if your mod provides a docs API.
 Use the existing mods as examples.
 If necessary, add a subclass for your mod.
 * Run the book type scraper command listed in the README.
 * Test it out: